flare-labs-ltd/fasset-bots/docs/trackState.md

 - prices
 - trustedPrices

-Finally, the TrackedState populates the tracked agent variables based on the received events:
+Finally, the TrackedState populates the tracked agent variables and tracked agent state variables ([see below](#trackedAgentState)) based on the received events:
 - **agents**: agent_address => TrackedAgentState
 - **agentsByUnderlying**: underlying_address => TrackedAgentState
 - **agentsByPool**: pool_address => TrackedAgentState

 ### registerStateEvents
+`registerStateEvents` method checks if there are any new native events since last time the method run.
+Checked events are following:
 - PriceEpochFinalized
 - SettingChanged
 - SettingArrayChanged